fmaclen/chromabox/README.md

 ## Self-hosting

-Chromabox is available as a self-hosted SvelteKit app.
+Chromabox can be run on your own computer as a SvelteKit app.
-You can self-host it by cloning the repo and running it locally.
+To do this, clone the repository and run it locally.
-And you'll need [Node.js](https://nodejs.org) installed.
+Make sure you have [Node.js](https://nodejs.org) installed.

 ```bash
 git clone https://github.com/fmaclen/chromabox.git